GUIDE

 In the biopharmaceutical industry, small molecule contract manufacturing plays a critical role in bringing new therapies to market.

 Small molecule drugs, characterised by their low molecular weight, are essential in treating a wide range of diseases due to their ability to interact precisely with biological targets.
-Selecting the right CMO partner can significantly impact the success of a pharmaceutical company’s drug development pipeline.
+Selecting the right CDMO partner can significantly impact the success of a pharmaceutical company’s drug development pipeline.

 This article explores the key aspects of small molecule contract manufacturing, the services provided by CDMOs, market size, and industry trends.